SOCIAL ACTIVIST

 Icon of person Gladys Kalema-Zikusoka

-Gladys Kalema-Zikusoka (born 8 January 1970) is a Ugandan veterinarian and founder of Conservation Through Public Health, an organisation dedicated to the coexistence of endangered mountain gorillas, other wildlife, humans, and livestock in Africa.
-Kalema-Zikusoka was Uganda's first wildlife veterinary officer and was the star of the BBC documentary, Gladys the African Vet.
-In 2009 she won the Whitley Gold Award for her conservation work.
-In December 2021 she was proclaimed a United Nations Environment Programme's Champion of the Earth for Science and Innovation for her work with the One Health initiative.
+Gladys Kalema-Zikusoka (born 8 January 1970) is a Ugandan veterinarian and founder of Conservation Through Public Health, an organisation dedicated to the coexistence of humans, endangered mountain gorillas, and other animals in Africa.
+Kalema-Zikusoka was Uganda's first wildlife veterinary officer and featured in the BBC documentary Gladys the African Vet.
+In 2009, she won the Whitley Gold Award for her conservation work.
+In December 2021, she was proclaimed a United Nations Environment Programme's Champion of the Earth for Science and Innovation for her work with the One Health initiative.
 Read more on Wikipedia

-Her biography is available in different languages on Wikipedia.
-Gladys Kalema-Zikusoka is the 766th most popular social activist (up from 794th in 2019), the 37th most popular biography from Uganda (up from 44th in 2019) and the 2nd most popular Ugandan Social Activist.
+Her biography is available in 19 different languages on Wikipedia (up from 15 in 2024).
+Gladys Kalema-Zikusoka is the 798th most popular social activist, the 37th most popular biography from Uganda (up from 44th in 2019) and the 2nd most popular Ugandan Social Activist.

 Memorability Metrics